kayymonn/TRexRunnerGame1/README.md

 runs on monogame extension in vs. https://monogame.net/

-created by Kaymon. "(co developed by SkyLofi.)"
+coded by Kaymon.
+documentation by SkyLofi.